-It’s a classic, and top of my 2019 Top Gins for very good reason (and not just that beeyootiful bottle).
-This one’s my go-too staple.
+It’s a classic, and in my 2020 Top Gins for very good reason (and not just that beeyootiful bottle).
+This one’s my go-to staple.
 The most refreshing balance of three key flavours: Juniper, Citrus and Spice.
 The only gin to be awarded World’s Best Gin four times.
 It took Berry Bros. & Rudd two years to create this masterpiece, working with master distillers, top mixologists, and Dr. David Clutton – the only person in the world to have a PhD in gin.
 Berry Bros. & Rudd spent months selecting the very best botanicals to create a truly classic London Dry Gin, With just the right amount of coriander, angelica root, cardamom, grapefruit peel, sweet orange peel and – of course – juniper.
 To meet their exacting standards, the spirit and botanicals are distilled in a unique 100-year-old, brick-encased copper pot still in Holland – the home of gin.
 With the best ingredients, the know-how of the world’s leading gin experts, and perseverance, No.3 Gin was created.
 The perfect choice for the most refreshing gin and tonic, or clean, crisp martini.
-Gin, just as it should be – Top Gin’s to help make your Christmas Gingle.
+Gin, just as it should be – 2020 Top Gins

 Bombay Sapphire Star of Bombay Gin, 70 cl